memgraph/gqlalchemy/docs/how-to-guides/ogm.md

 The above class definition is not ideal, since it is not enforcing schema as before.
 To do that, [add constraints](#create-constraints).

+!!! note
+    In the current Pydantic-compatible OGM behavior, omitted nullable fields (`Optional[...]`) can be treated as `None` during model initialization.
+    This preserves historical GQLAlchemy usage patterns, but differs from strict "required but nullable" validation semantics some users may expect.

 If you try loading the node again, the following code:

 ```python